-Using Reading Response Journals in the Classroom
+Using Reading Response Journals In the Classroom

 Have you used reading response journals with your students to help them with reading comprehension?
 Reading response journals can help your students respond in writing about what they are currently reading.
 Students can respond before, during, and after reading.
 Reading response journals are great tools to help students keep all their thoughts in one place.
 Students can refer back to their journals when trying to recall information from a book that they have read.